Orin Levine

-Orin Levine is an epidemiologist known for his work in the fields of international public health, child survival, and pneumonia.
-He is currently the director of vaccine delivery at the Bill & Melinda Gates Foundation in Seattle, US.
+Orin Levine is an American epidemiologist known for his work in the fields of international public health, child survival, and pneumonia.
+He is currently the director of vaccine delivery at the Bill & Melinda Gates Foundation in Seattle, Washington, United States.
 In the past he was the executive director of the International Vaccine Access Center (IVAC), the co-chair of the Pneumococcal Awareness Council of Experts (PACE), and is a professor at The Johns Hopkins Bloomberg School of Public Health in the Department of International Health.
 He is also an adjunct assistant professor of epidemiology at The Rollins School of Public Health at Emory University in Atlanta.
 Additionally, he is currently president of the American Society of Tropical Medicine and Hygiene (ASTMH) Council on Global Health.
 He resides in Washington, D.C.

 Early life and education

 Orin Levine was born in Richmond, Virginia.
 He graduated with a bachelor's degree from Gettysburg College in Gettysburg, Pennsylvania.
 He continued his studies at The Johns Hopkins Bloomberg School of Public Health in Baltimore, Maryland, where he received a PhD in epidemiology.